Super-Protocol/docs/docs/developers/fundamentals/orders.md

 ### Cost of the order

 The cost of an order is the sum of the compute order as well as all sub-orders.
-The cost is distributed between the providers so that everyone gets their share. *Estimated Cost* is a projection because the protocol doesn't really know how long it will take to process an order, it depends on the task. *Actual Cost* is determined after the order had moved into status Done.
+The cost is distributed between the providers so that everyone gets their share. *Actual Cost* is the total cost of the order and it adds up as the order is being processed.
+Final cost is determined after the order had moved into status Done.

 ### Replenishing orders